if you have more information about this sculpture please contact the editor.

 with the Three Boys bronze on a plinth in the garden, ca 1966

-Ours is displayed on a splendid wooden plinth (kindly provided by Reg Brown of the Soham funeral directors CE Fuller & Co. and made by one of his craftsmen) in our Resource Centre.
+Ours was displayed on a splendid wooden plinth (kindly provided at no cost by the late Grammarian Reg Brown of the Soham funeral directors CE Fuller & Co. and made by one of his craftsmen) in our Resource Centre.
 The text shown below about the sculptress Betty Rea is part of this display.

 BETTY REA 1904-1965